-In England, accessibility and the types of gluten free foods available varies and will depend on where you live as local CCG policies differ.
+In England, gluten free prescriptions vary depending on where you live as local ICB (Integrated Care Board) policies differ.

 A selection of gluten free loaves and rolls, and flour mixes are approved for prescribing.
 These are gluten free alternatives to everyday staple foods which are essential to a healthy balanced diet.

 In 2018, a consultation by the Department of Health resulted in the decision to only retain access to gluten free breads and flour mixes on prescription in England and to remove access to other foods like gluten free pasta and breakfast cereals.

 In addition to this some Integrated Care Boards (ICB) have withdrawn access to gluten free foods on prescription.

 All-purpose flour substitutes and part baked in white and fibre – for all your baking needs

 Available in white and fibre and part baked

 A monthly allowance of gluten free foods has been suggested by Coeliac UK and healthcare professionals.
 This is measured in units and differs on age, gender and where you live.

 |Male 19 years and old||12|